UBC-Geography/computing-resources/development-environments/README.md

 #### JupyterLab

-JupyterLab can be installed and ran on your local machine in two separate ways.
+You can install and run JupyterLab on your local machine in two separate ways.
 The traditional and most flexible approach is to install JupyterLab as a Python package using Pip or Conda and starting it from the Jupyter command line interface.
 This approach uses a locally installed version of Python to start a